 There are spiders just about everywhere – as established!
 The only continent where you won’t find any spiders is – oddly enough – Antarctica.
 There’s no spider yet that’s evolved to the extreme temperatures.

 Spiders are also curious in the fact that they have strange coloured blood!
 Unlike our red blood, theirs is blue – this is thought to be due to the fact they have high levels of copper in their blood, whereas we have high levels of iron.
 Again, please don’t squish one just to find this out – it’s a fact.

-Do you have any interesting or fun facts about spiders that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about spiders?
+Share them in the comments below!